learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/zippers.md

 ### Going back up

 What if we now want to go back up in our tree?
-From our breadcrumbs we know that the current tree is the left sub-tree of its parent and that it is the right sub-tree of its parent, but that's it.
+From our breadcrumbs we know that the current tree is the left subtree of its parent and that it is the right subtree of its parent, but that's it.
-They don't tell us enough about the parent of the current sub-tree for us to be able to go up in the tree.
+They don't tell us enough about the parent of the current subtree for us to be able to go up in the tree.
 It would seem that apart from the direction that we took, a single breadcrumb should also contain all other data that we need to go back up.
-In this case, that's the element in the parent tree along with its right sub-tree.
+In this case, that's the element in the parent tree along with its right subtree.

 In general, a single breadcrumb should contain all the data needed to reconstruct the parent node.
-So it should have the information from all the paths that we didn't take and it should also know the direction that we did take, but it must not contain the sub-tree that we're currently focusing on.
+So it should have the information from all the paths that we didn't take and it should also know the direction that we did take, but it must not contain the subtree that we're currently focusing on.
-That's because we already have that sub-tree in the first component of the tuple, so if we also had it in the breadcrumbs, we'd have duplicate information.
+That's because we already have that subtree in the first component of the tuple, so if we also had it in the breadcrumbs, we'd have duplicate information.

 Let's modify our breadcrumbs so that they also contain information about everything that we previously ignored when moving left and right.
 Instead of `Direction`, we'll make a new data type: